sábado, 12 de agosto de 1989

 al amor encendido en milagro de dicha.

-It is along this road that you reach to love:
+It is along this road that one reaches love:

 with open windows and my dog at the threshold.

-My wife by the fire and the table served
+My wife by the fire and the table set

-they will be waiting for me when I knock on the gate.
+will be waiting for me when I knock at the gate.

 (Pintura de los artistas ucranianos